 In this post, we’ll update you about the changes.
-But first, let’s take a quick look at the current system.
+But first, let’s take a quick look at the old system.

-Currently, if you submit a VAT return and HMRC owes you money as a result, it should process the repayment within 30 calendar days.
-The rules are slightly different if HMRC decides to make enquiries into the claim.
-In this case, repayment should be within 30 days, plus the number of days spent making ‘reasonable enquiries’.
+Before, if you submitted a VAT return and HMRC owed you money as a result, it should have processed the repayment within 30 calendar days.
+The rules are slightly different if HMRC decided to make enquiries into the claim.
+In this case, repayment should have been within 30 days, plus the number of days spent making ‘reasonable enquiries’.

-If HMRC doesn’t repay the VAT within this timeframe, then the VAT Repayment Supplement kicks in.
-This means that you get an extra 5% of the repayment amount, or £50 (if that is the greater sum).
+If HMRC didn’t repay the VAT within this timeframe, then the VAT Repayment Supplement kicked in.
+This means that you got an extra 5% of the repayment amount, or £50 (if that is the greater sum).

 Let’s take an example.
-Under the current rules, you submit a VAT return which tells HMRC it owes you a £50,000 repayment.
+Under the old rules, you submitted a VAT return which told HMRC it owed you a £50,000 repayment.
 HMRC makes no enquiries, but it also doesn’t make the repayment until 40 days after you submitted the return.
-As a result, your repayment should now be £52,500 (£50,000 plus a 5% supplement of £2,500).
+As a result, your repayment would have been £52,500 (£50,000 plus a 5% supplement of £2,500).

 How the new VAT supplement scheme works

-The replacement for the VAT Repayment Supplement Scheme comes into effect on 1st April 2022.
+The replacement for the VAT Repayment Supplement Scheme came into effect on 1st April 2022.

 There’s one positive aspect to it.
 If the taxman delays your repayment to undertake an enquiry, HMRC will pay interest for the number of days it takes.

 Sadly, the good news ends there.
-From the same date, the 5% supplement will also be replaced by interest payments instead.
-The rate currently stands at 0.5%.
+From the same date, the 5% supplement was replaced by interest payments instead.
+The rate currently stands at 2.5% (January 2023).

 Going back to the example of the £50,000 repayment, the new rules mean that a 10-day delay would give you peanuts in interest, rather than a handy £2,500!